Monkat-Company/kibana-dashboard-migrator/README.md

-# Kibana Dashboard - Migrator
+# Kibana Dashboard and Alert - Migrator

-A tool to export and import dashboards from Kibana.
+A tool to export and import dashboards and alert monitors from Kibana.

 *This tool is far from perfect and hacked together! - use at your own risk (but it appears to work well)*